Explains what psychiatric drugs are, what to know before taking them, and information on side effects and coming off medication.

-In most cases: no. If you're offered medication, you usually have the right to refuse it and to ask for an alternative treatment.
+In most cases, you cannot be forced to take medication.
+If you are offered medication, you usually have the right to refuse it and ask for an alternative treatment.

-There are some special circumstances in which it might be lawful to give you medication even if you haven’t agreed to take it.
-These are:
+There are some circumstances in which it might be legal to give you medication, even if you haven’t agreed to take it.
+These include if you have been:

-If you have been admitted to hospital under the Mental Health Act (sometimes called being sectioned).
+- admitted to hospital under some sections of the Mental Health Act.
+This is sometimes called being sectioned

-If you have been discharged from hospital under certain sections of the Mental Health Act, and are being treated on a community treatment order (CTO).
+- discharged from hospital under certain sections of the Mental Health Act, and you are being treated on a community treatment order (CTO)

-If you’ve been assessed under the Mental Capacity Act as not having capacity to consent to treatment and are given medical treatment in your best interests, even though you are objecting.
+- assessed under the Mental Capacity Act as not having capacity to consent to treatment.
+You may be given medical treatment if it is assessed to be in your best interests.

-If you are in a situation like this, you can look at our legal pages on consent to treatment for more guidance on your legal rights regarding treatment, and what steps you can take to challenge decisions.
+See our pages on consent to treatment for more information about this, including what steps you can take to challenge decisions.

 Some of us may worry about being forced to take medication if we become very unwell in the future.
 Remember: it is not common to be forced to take medication.